Raviv-Herrera/Monte-Carlo-Football-Matches-Simulator-English-Premier-League/README.md

 # Monte-Carlo-Simulation-English-Premier-League
-Monte-Carlo simulation generator for the EPL based on xG model
+Monte-Carlo simulation generator for the English-Premier-League (EPL) based on xG model

 ## Description
 In this repo I present my implementation for Monte-Carlo football match sumulation for the English Premier League (EPL).